Sunday, September 30, 2012

 to freedom on wheels, I also did in fact accidentally discover

-the aspiring novelist, when I was four or five served me well
+of the living room in Crayola) when I was four or five.

-loving and generous, able to sooth and comfort a person
+generous, able to sooth and comfort a person in pain,

 Because of my parents being who they were,